neondatabase/neon/docs/rfcs/038-independent-compute-release.md

    Here, we can actually mix-in custom (remote) extensions metadata into the `manifest`, so that the control plane will get information about all available extensions not bundled into compute image.
 The corresponding workflow in `neondatabase/build-custom-extensions` should produce it as an artifact and make it accessible to the workflow in the `neondatabase/infra`.
 See the complete release flow below.
+Doing that, we put a constraint that new custom extension requires new compute release, which is good for the safety, but is not exactly what we want operational-wise (we want to be able to deploy new extensions without new images).
+Yet, it can be solved incrementally: v0 -- do not do anything with extensions at all;
+   v1 -- put them into the same manifest; v2 -- make them separate entities with their own lifecycle.

    **N.B.** This method is intended to be used in CI workflows, and CI/network can be flaky.
 It's reasonable to assume that we could retry the request several times, even though it's already succeeded.
 Although it's